jhipster/jhipster-devbox/README.md

 Pre-built distributions of this "development box" are available on [Atlas](https://atlas.hashicorp.com/jhipster).

-To install the latest distribution, just run:
+To install the latest distribution, please run:

+On Mac or Linux

 `vagrant init jhipster/jhipster-devbox; vagrant up --provider virtualbox`

+On Windows

+`vagrant init jhipster/jhipster-devbox
+vagrant up --provider virtualbox`

 You can then tune your installation, by following the next sections on customizing and configuring your "development box".